oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2011/01/11 - 0.7.0 =
+ * Revamped edit interface
+ * Allow simple localization of interface
+ * Go to previous/next translation item
+ * Focus on phrase being translated
+ * Allow viewing original in other language if it was translated previously by a human (thanks [Hanan](http://www.galgalyarok.org/))
+ * Allow approval of auto translation
+ * Support for virtual keyboard from http://www.greywyvern.com/code/javascript/keyboard
+ * Support theming of interface using [themeroller](http://ui-dev.jquery.com/themeroller/) themes
+ * Bad translations may be deleted using the history log dialog
+ * Cleaned close confirmation dialog
+ * First plugin to date to support Esperanto using Apertium (from sites in Spanish or English)
+ * Allow translations of meta tags
+ * Database cleanup function added
+ * Changed collation of database to UTF8_bin in order to support different translations for different capitalizations (hello -> hola, Hello -> Hola)
+ * Hebrew translation of front end thanks [Amir](http://colnect.com/he)
-= 2010/12/17 - 0.6.7 =
+ * Spanish translation of front end thanks [Ignacio](http://colnect.com/es/collectors/collector/iflvico) = 2010/12/17 - 0.6.7 =
  * Allow Google to attempt a retranslation if it is unable to detect source language at first attempt
  * Direct links to static files have a good chance of being answered now (thanks krizzz)